- TOP

 4°C scenario

 Measures to address climate change will not go beyond the current level and the global average temperature will rise about 4°C above the pre-industrial level by around the end of this century.
-This scenario assumes that the material risks intensify abnormal weather and the risks due to the sea level rise will have a greater impact.
+This scenario assumes that the material risks intensify abnormal weather and the risks due to the sea level rise will have a greater impact.<Scenario used in analysis>

 ・IPCC SSP5-8.5